doctrine/mongodb-odm/docs/en/reference/migrating-schemas.rst

         }
     }

-The annotation is defined with a list field names.
+The annotation is defined with one or a list of field names.
 During hydration, these fields will be checked in order and, for each field present, the annotated method will be invoked with its value as a single argument.
 If the ``firstName`` and ``lastName`` fields were mapped, they would then be updated when the Person was persisted back to MongoDB.

+The :ref:`haslifecyclecallbacks` annotation must be present on the class in which the method is declared for the callback to be registered.

 Moving Fields
 -------------